 3.5 Vacancies.
 In the event of a vacancy in the office of warden or vestryman vestryperson caused by the failure of any candidate to receive a majority of the votes cast, the vacancy shall be filled at a special meeting of the parish, called forthwith and conducted as hereinafter provided.
 In the event of a vacancy caused by the death, resignation, removal, incapacity, refusal or neglect for six months of any duly elected warden or vestryman vestryperson to serve in such capacity, the vacancy may be filled by the vestry until the next annual meeting.

 3.6 Meetings.
-The day for regular meetings of the Vestry shall be determined at the first meeting of the new Vestry, held after the election that takes place at the annual meeting.
+The day for regular meetings of the Vestry shall be determined at the first meeting of the new Vestry, held after the election that takes place at the Annual Parish Meeting.
 The Rector shall be the Chair of the Vestry and shall preside over the meetings of the Vestry, or at his or her discretion, the Senior Warden shall preside.
 The meetings shall be conducted according to the protocol prescribed by the Roberts Rules of Order.
 If a regularly scheduled meeting should fall upon a legal holiday, in such case, the meeting shall be held on the day following.
 The time and place of the regular meeting shall be fixed by majority vote of the Vestry.
 The Rector and all members of the Vestry shall be given due notice of all special meetings of the Vestry.
 A quorum of the Vestry membership is required to be present in any meeting in which a vote on any subject is taken.
 As quorum shall be defined as enumerated in 3.8.

 Meetings of the vestry shall be called with at least twenty-four hours' notice by: